-Southern Star was incorporated in Delaware in September 2002 and operates as a holding company for its regulated natural gas pipeline operations and development opportunities.
-Southern Star Central Gas Pipeline, Inc., or Central, is Southern Star's only operating subsidiary and the sole source of its operating revenues and cash flows.
+Southern Star was incorporated in Delaware in September 2002 and operates as a holding company for its regulated natural gas pipeline operations.
+Southern Star Central Gas Pipeline, Inc., or Central, is Southern Star's only subsidiary and the sole source of its operating revenues and cash flows.

-The terms "we", "us", "our" and "the Company" denote Southern Star Central Corp. and its subsidiaries.
+The terms "we," "us," "our" and "the Company" denote Southern Star Central Corp. and its subsidiaries.